 Peter Orszag is an economist, currently serving as Vice Chairman of Global Banking at Citigroup.
 For more information, please visit his personal website.

-In addition to his role at Citi, Orszag writes a weekly column for Bloomberg View, where he writes about topics such as health care, bipartisanship, unemployment, and other economy-related issues.
-Orszag is also currently an adjunct senior fellow at the Council on Foreign Relations.
-He resides and works in New York City.
+In addition to his role at Citi, Orszag writes a weekly column for Bloomberg View, where he writes about topics such as health care, political polarization, labor markets, and other economy-related issues.
+Orszag is also an adjunct senior fellow at the Council on Foreign Relations.

 Prior to becoming Vice Chairman of Global Banking at Citigroup, Peter Orszag served as the 37th Director of the Office of Management and Budget (OMB) under President Barack Obama, who nominated him to the position.
 He served as the Director from November 2008 through August 2010, after which he took his current position.
 Orszag also served as the Director of the Congressional Budget Office (CBO) from January 2007 until November of 2008.